 The Group's revenue from sales of second-hand merchandise purchased from individual vendors is subject to VAT at the concession rate of 2% or 4% depending on the sales term.
 Revenue from sales of brand new merchandise purchased from entities is generally subject to VAT at the rate of 17%, less any deductible VAT already paid or borne by such entities.
 Service revenue earned from the provision of marketplace is subject to VAT at the rate of 6%.
-The Group's VAT payable balance amounted to RMB8,316, RMB21,674 and RMB48,457 as of December 31, 2012, 2013 and 2014, respectively.
+The Group's VAT payable balance amounted to RMB8,316, RMB21,674, RMB48,457 and RMB56,223 as of December 31, 2012, 2013, 2014 and June 30, 2015 (unaudited), respectively.